Advice > Product marketing

-Google PMM interview (questions, process, prep)
+Google Product Marketing Manager interview (questions, process, prep)

 Google PMM interview

-Product Marketing Manager interviews at Google are really challenging.
+Product Marketing Manager (PMM) interviews at Google are really challenging.
 The questions are difficult, specific to Google, and cover a wide range of topics.

 The good news is that the right preparation can make a big difference and can help you land the job at Google (or Google Cloud).
 We have put together the ultimate guide to Google's PMM interviews below to help you maximize your chances of success.